Music / cosMo

 chronicles the experience of what life is like for an actual Vocaloid program with a merciless eye.
 The Disappearance

 series, along with a few new songs, has been released as a full-length CD which will also be cosMo's major debut.
+The album has also spawned a light novel written by cosMo himself in 2013.

 In addition to Vocaloid songs, cosMo also produces songs for several BEMANI